awslabs/ml-io/doc/python/data_store.md

 ## Enumerations
 #### Compression
-Used for the initialization of a data store and can have one of the following values:
+Specifies the compression type used for the initialization of a data store.

 | Value   | Description                                                                                           |
 |---------|-------------------------------------------------------------------------------------------------------|